-The question is, how are these two paid subscription services different?
-And which ones is best for your business?
-Even more fundamentally, are either of these tools worth the cost?
+So how are these two paid subscription services different?
+And which one is best for your business?

-In this article, we’ll break down LinkedIn Sales Navigator vs LinkedIn Premium and compare each one to help you determine which best suits your needs.
+In this article, I’ll break down LinkedIn Sales Navigator vs LinkedIn Premium and compare each one to help you determine which best suits your needs.